 - The Student Opportunity Act makes an unprecedented \$1.5 billion new investment in Massachusetts public education, ensuring public schools have adequate resources to provide a high-quality education to students across the state, regardless of zip code or income level. - All Districts are required to submit a 3- year, evidence-based plan for the Commissioner's approval, outlining how we spend their funding to support student subgroups.
-The plan is due by April 1st. - The City of Lawrence will see an increase of \$21,784,737 in their Chapter 70 money for FY21
+The due date of the plan is currently unknown. - The City of Lawrence will see an increase of \$21,784,737 in their Chapter 70 money for FY21.